bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 3.3.* versions for several months.

-#10 Updated by David van der Spoel almost 14 years ago
+#10 Updated by David van der Spoel about 14 years ago

 There definitely is an error in your topology: you have specified a pair